woodrush/lambda-8cc/README.md

 ))) ((\c.(y c (x c (\d.\e.e)))) (\c.\d.(d (\e.\f.e) c))))
 ```

-Shown here is a lambda calculus term featuring a programmable virtual CPU with 8 instructions including I/O and memory operations.
+Shown here is a lambda calculus term featuring a RAM unit with 8 instructions including I/O and memory operations.
-It is also available as [an image](./bin/lambdavm.png).
+It is also available [here](./bin/lambdavm.png) as an image.
 LambdaVM is also a self-contained project where you can enjoy assembly programming in lambda calculus.

-lambda-8cc is a port of [8cc](https://github.com/rui314/8cc) written by [Rui Ueyama](https://github.com/rui314) to lambda calculus, written in C.
+Based on LambdaVM, I built lambda-8cc by porting the C compiler [8cc](https://github.com/rui314/8cc) written in C by [Rui Ueyama](https://github.com/rui314) to LambdaVM.
-lambda-8cc is made by running 8cc on LambdaVM.
+This is done by compiling 8cc's C source code to an assembly for LambdaVM.
-To do this, I modified the [ELVM](https://github.com/shinh/elvm) infrastrucuture written by [Shinichiro Hamaji](https://github.com/shinh) to compile C to a lambda calculus term compatible with LambdaVM.
+To do this, I modified the [ELVM](https://github.com/shinh/elvm) infrastrucuture written by [Shinichiro Hamaji](https://github.com/shinh)

-## Overview
-### Everything is Done as Lambdas
-lambda-8cc is a closed untyped lambda calculus term ${\rm lambda8cc} = \lambda x. \cdots$ which takes an input string $x$ representing a C program and outputs a x86 executable expressed as a list of bytes.
-Characters and bytes are encoded as a list of bits with $0 = \lambda x. \lambda y.x$, $1 = \lambda x. \lambda y.y$,
-and lists are encoded in the [Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding) with ${\rm cons} = \lambda x.\lambda y.\lambda f.(f x y)$, ${\rm nil} = \lambda x.\lambda y.y$.

-Therefore, _everything_ in the computation process, even including integers, is expressed as pure lambda terms,
-without the need of introducing any non-lambda type object whatsoever.
-lambda-8cc makes [beta reduction](https://en.wikipedia.org/wiki/Lambda_calculus#%CE%B2-reduction) the sole requirement for compiling C to x86.
-Note that the process doesn't depend on the choice of variable names as well.
-Instead of encoding the character `A` as a variable with the name `A`, it is encoded as a list of bits of its ASCII encoding `01000001`.

-Various lambda calculus interpreters automatically handle this I/O format so that it runs on the terminal - standard input is encoded into lambda terms, and the output lambda term is decoded and shown on the terminal.
-Using these interpreters, lambda-8cc can be run on the terminal to compile C programs just like gcc.
+to build a C compiler for LambdaVM, which I used to compile 8cc itself.

 ### C to Lambda Calculus